2014-Fall-UIUC-LING402/syllabus/README.rst

 Supplemental
 ------------

+* `Python for Kids: A Playful Introduction to Programming`_ by Jason Briggs
 * `Introduction to Unix`_ by Frank Fiamingo, Linda DeBula, and Linda Condron
 * `git - the simple guide`_ by Roger Dudler
 * `Learn Version Control with Git: A step-by-step course for the complete beginner`_ by fournova Software GmbH